Deakin-mamort/TruckWise/README.md

 To use the Truck Wise App, follow these steps:

-1. **Download**: Download files from the [Releases](https://github.com/michael-mortimer/TruckWise/releases/tag/release) page.
+1. Download files from the [Releases](https://github.com/michael-mortimer/TruckWise/releases/tag/release) page.
 The first file "TruckWiseVR-Season1-2.zip" contains both season 1 and 2, the second file "TruckWiseVR-Season3-4.zip" contains both seaons 3 and 4, ignore source zip files as they only contain this readme.

-3. **Run**: Unzip file, find and run the relevant executable in unzipped folder.
+3. Unzip file, find and run the relevant executable in unzipped folder.
 Before running executable ensure Oculus Desktop software is running and either an Oculus S or Oculus Quest is connect via link cable.

 ## Usage